NachoColl/blockchain-web-services/docs/index.md

 Blockchain Web Services token will get utilized in the following use cases:

-- For Blockchain Web Services API users (platform customers), the token will be necessary to execute Smart Contracts API calls,
+- API consumers (platform customers) will require the token to execute Smart Contracts API calls.

-- For marketplace Smart Contracts creators (developers), the token will be used as a reward value for the publisher whenever a customer consumes the solution.
+- Marketplace Smart Contracts creators (Smart Contracts solution developers) will get a token reward whenever a platform customer consumes their solution.

 <br/>